syncfusion-content/aurelia-docs/Aurelia/Kanban/Getting-Started.md

 {% highlight html %}

-    import './KanbanJsonData';
     export class Kanban {
         constructor() {
             this.KanbanData = KanbanData;
             this.Field = { primaryKey: 'Id', content: 'Summary',swimlaneKey: 'Assignee'};
             this.Filter = [{ text: 'Janet Issues', query: new ej.Query().where('Assignee', 'equal', 'Janet Leverling'), description: 'Displays issues which matches the assignee as Janet Leverling' }, { text: 'Testing Issues', query: new ej.Query().where('Status', 'equal', 'Testing'), description: 'Display the issues of Testing'}];
         }
     }

 {% endhighlight %}